akihiko47/Unity-Audio-Visualization/README.md

 2) Attach `AudioAnalyzer` to your game object.
 3) Reference `AudioAnalyzer` component from other scripts and get frequency data using method `GetBand()`.

-Here is an example of how you can use this script to change the emisson color of an object.
+Here is an example of how you can use this script to change the emisson color of an object using Bass band.

 ![usage](https://github.com/akihiko47/Unity-Audio-Visualization/blob/main/Images/usage1.png)

 Thank you for reading this 😊!